On This Page

 Rehabilitation Following SDR Surgery

 SDR surgery reduces muscle spasticity permanently.
-As a result, children must learn new patterns of walking and moving.
+As a result, patients must learn new patterns of walking and moving.
 Because the first weeks after surgery are critical for establishing those new patterns, Gillette provides intensive inpatient rehabilitation care following every SDR surgery.

-Children typically spend about three days in a hospital bed recovering from SDR surgery.
+Patients typically spend about three days in a hospital bed recovering from SDR surgery.
 Initially, pain medication and nourishment are administered through an IV.
 A catheter drains urine from the bladder.
 Nurses closely monitor patients to ensure safety and comfort.
 Later, nurses play an important role in helping patients practice what they learn during rehabilitation therapy.

 Pediatric rehabilitation medicine physicians direct the rehabilitation plan, which begins about three days after surgery.
 Physical therapists work with patients on basic skills, such as head and trunk control.
 Later skills include crawling, standing and walking.
 Slowly building on skills is vital.
-If children perform advanced activities too soon, they risk reverting to the abnormal movement patterns they used before surgery.
+If patients perform advanced activities too soon, they risk reverting to the abnormal movement patterns they used before surgery.

 Going Home After SDR Surgery